-The Policy Compliance Review forms part of the process to reapprove an institution as a partner and usually takes place before the Institutional Reapproval.
+The Administrative Audit forms part of the process to reapprove an institution as a partner and must take place before the Institutional Reapproval.
 The purpose is to reassess the management and operational infrastructure of the institution, including the support in place for OU validated students:

-The Policy Compliance Review covers a wide range of administrative, financial and governance issues, including (but not limited to) financial viability, risk management; the student journey; health and safety, safeguarding and prevent; administrative staffing and processes, IT structures, support and security, and communications.
+The Administrative Audit covers a wide range of administrative, financial and governance issues, including (but not limited to) financial viability, risk management; the student journey; health and safety, safeguarding and prevent; administrative staffing and processes, IT structures, IT support and information security, and communications.